- The Buying Process

 After you decide on a property, your consultant will need to negotiate and reach an agreement with the owner.
 The next step is to enter into a promise of sale (known as the konvenju), which binds both parties to the following:

 - Any works to be undertaken by the owner

 - Any extras included in the price, such as furniture

 - & any additional terms

 The Promise of Sale Agreement will be drawn up by a notary.
-This typically consists of 10% of the purchase price, and is put down as a sign of goodwill by the purchaser.
+This typically consists of 10% of the purchase price and is put down as a sign of goodwill by the purchaser.
 At this point, a 1% provisional duty (part of the total 5% stamp duty) is payable on the value of the property.
 The terms set down in the agreement will state the date when the final deed can be signed.
 When a term is not specified the agreement is valid for 3 months.
-During this term, the notary carries out searches on the history property to verify that it is freely transferable.
+During this term, the notary carries out searches on the historic property to verify that it is freely transferable.

 Once every condition of the promise of sale agreement is complete and all duties fulfilled, all parties get together to sign the final deed.
 The contract of purchase is read out and if all is in order then all parties sign it.
 The balance due is paid to the vendor, the balance of the stamp duty is also paid, and notarial fees are settled.
-Afterwards, the notary will register the contract at the public registry.
+Afterward, the notary will register the contract at the public registry.